Kashaf Qureshi

 Biography

-I am a PhD Candidate in English at the University of Chicago whose research primarily focuses on Latin and English literature from the late Middle Ages (1200-1500).
-I am interested the history of the self, affect, and desire, from medieval religious discourses to modern literary and critical theory.
+My work primarily focuses on Latin and English literature from the late Middle Ages (1200-1500).
+I research and teach topics related to literary voice, affect, and desire, ranging from medieval and early modern forms to modern critical theory.

-One of my other ongoing projects is a collaborative translation of the complete poems of Gerald of Wales.
-From 2022-2024, I was the research assistant for the Piers Plowman project at Critical Editions for Digital Analysis and Research (CEDAR), and I have served as the co-coordinator of the University of Chicago’s Medieval Studies Workshop from 2022-present.
+From 2022-2024, I was the research assistant for the Piers Plowman project at Critical Editions for Digital Analysis and Research (CEDAR), and I served as the co-coordinator of the University of Chicago’s Medieval Studies Workshop from 2022-2025.
+I am also part of ongoing collaborative project to transcribe and translate Gerald of Wales’ Latin poetry.

 Publications